 The first step of restricting who can create Microsoft 365 Groups is to decide who can create Groups.
 Typically group creation is limited to just administrators, which is the approach frequently used with ProvisionPoint Enterprise.
 Next, you need to create an Active Directory security group to manage who can create Microsoft 365 Groups.
 For the example of this post, I am using a security group called PPAdmins.

 It is straightforward to restrict Group creation to just this active directory within the ProvisionPoint Enterprise app.
 In the Group Settings tab, an administrator of ProvisionPoint Enterprise sets the option to “Allow everyone to create Groups” to No. Then this administrator is able to specify the Active Directory group which can create Groups.

 ProvisionPoint Mode is really that simple to enable and will take less than 10 seconds to configure.
 Far less time than having to research necessary PowerShell scripts and go through an authorisation process to run the script.
 It is important to recognise, as detailed by Microsoft, that there is a licensing requirement for the users who are still able to create Groups once this process has been completed.

 The result for a User

-In Outlook the user will still see Office 365 Groups, but there will no longer be an option to create new Groups.
+In Outlook the user will still see Microsoft 365 Groups, but there will no longer be an option to create new Groups.

-It is important to recognise that disabling Group creation is only one part of a governance solution for Office 365.
-Users require an alternative method to create Office 365 Groups and Microsoft Teams, otherwise they will become quickly disengaged.
-Fortunately, ProvisionPoint is the complete provisioning and governance solution for Office 365.
-By enabling ProvisionPoint Mode, you are empowering user self-service with a selection of templates a user can request to create Office 365 Groups, SharePoint Sites and Microsoft Teams.
+It is important to recognise that disabling Group creation is only one part of a governance solution for Microsoft 365.
+Users require an alternative method to create Microsoft 365 Groups and Microsoft Teams, otherwise they will become quickly disengaged.
+Fortunately, ProvisionPoint Enterprise is the complete provisioning and governance solution for Microsoft 365.
+By enabling ProvisionPoint Mode, you are empowering user self-service with a selection of templates a user can request to create Microsoft 365 Groups, SharePoint Sites and Microsoft Teams.